• Skip to primary navigation

 Just pop in a drapey succulent or hanging fern and you’ll have a an awesome last-minute gift for all the lingering folks on your list.

-How to Make a Leather Hanging Planter
+How to Make a DIY Leather Hanging Planter

 Supplies